 As if the hopeless marriage situation wasn’t bad enough, the situation got even messier…

-You can read the full story in the Bible, but Abigail’s foolish, mean husband insulted Israel’s anointed king-to-be, David.
-In what wasn’t one of his most flattering moments, David was enraged and threatened to attack the entire estate when he received Nabal’s message.
+Abigail’s foolish, mean husband insulted Israel’s anointed king-to-be, David, a man who was well-known.
+In what wasn’t one of his most flattering moments, David was enraged and planned to slaughter every male in Nabal’s household by daybreak after he received Nabal’s message:

-In an instant, everyone’s lives and livelihood on the wealthy estate was in danger, including Abigail’s.
+In an instant, everyone’s lives and livelihood on the wealthy estate were in danger, including Abigail’s.
 And it was through no fault of their own.

 Fortunately, the story didn’t end there.
 God saw Abigail’s pain and had a plan to work through her messy situation, as we’ll see below.